Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot, or something slows the return

 During prolonged bed rest and other occasions when the legs are not moving normally (such as after a leg injury or a stroke), blood flow slows, because the calf muscles are not contracting and squeezing the blood toward the heart.
-For example, deep vein thrombosis may develop in people who have had a heart attack or other serious disorder (such as heart failure, emphysema, or a stroke) and lie in a hospital bed for several days without sufficiently moving their legs or in people whose legs and lower body are paralyzed (paraplegics).
+For example, deep vein thrombosis may develop in people who have had a heart attack or other serious disorder (such as heart failure, chronic obstructive pulmonary disease [COPD], or a stroke) and lie in a hospital bed for several days without sufficiently moving their legs or in people whose legs and lower body are paralyzed (paraplegics).
 Deep vein thrombosis can develop after major surgery, particularly pelvic, hip, or knee surgery.
 Thrombosis can even occur in healthy people who sit for long periods, for example, during long drives or airplane flights, but thrombosis is extremely uncommon in this circumstance and usually occurs in people with other risk factors.

 Although deep vein thrombosis is uncomfortable, the main concern is with the complications, including